-Single family home.
-It’s one of many odd real estate terms that have sprouted up over the years that you’ll have seen multiple times in your real estate search.
-So what is a single-family home, exactly, and is it the right type of home for you?
+What is a single-family home?
+It is one of many real estate terms that have sprouted up over the years that you will see in your home search.
+Is this the right type of home for you?
 Or would you be better off in a multi-family home, condo, or townhome?

 There are both broad and narrow definitions.
 Some definitions are pretty broad and simple: A single-family home is “a freestanding home set alone on its own piece of property.”